wp-plugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

 = 0.22.0 =
-* Minor optimizations, Added (expert) option "Optimize AJAX response"
+* Minor optimizations, Added (expert) option "Optimize AJAX response", Bugfix for HTTPS

 = 0.21.0 =
 * Added option 'Disable scroll to anchor', Bugfixes for pages where comments are closed and/or async comment loading is enabled, Fixed compressed JavaScript file